Buy and trade assets on eToro in a few simple steps

 Additionally, monitoring your portfolio on an ongoing basis can help you spot trends or changes in the market that may have an impact on your investments.

 By regularly rebalancing your portfolio, you can take advantage of market opportunities while staying true to your investment strategy.
-Just remember, a well-diversified portfolio can help reduce risk and, ultimately, lead to greater financial rewards.
+Just remember that a well-diversified portfolio can help reduce risk and, ultimately, lead to greater financial rewards.

 Conclusion